 Distribute Monetary Assets in a Specific Way

 If you have minor children or grandchildren in your life, and you’d like to leave them an inheritance, chances are you don’t want them to receive it all at once, or at least until they’ve reached a certain age or accomplished certain milestones.
 Likewise, if someone you love struggles with addiction issues, is financially irresponsible, or is married to someone you don’t trust, an effective estate plan can outline how and when your loved ones should receive their inheritances, and ease your mind while you’re still here.

 In so many ways, estate planning is an act of kindness that your family and loved ones will appreciate—more than you know!
-To learn more, we suggest registering for a free workshop to learn the basics of estate planning from some of Missouri’s most trusted estate planning attorneys.
-We also welcome you to contact us to start the conversation about protecting your family and loved ones through estate planning.
+To learn more, we suggest speaking to an experienced attorney to learn the basics of estate planning from some of Missouri’s most trusted estate planning attorneys, contact us to start the conversation about protecting your family and loved ones through estate planning.